 As I already mentioned in the beginning, one of the most popular options is to rent a camper van and pay for a camper park with bathrooms and showers available.

 Also, quite a few have guest kitchens, and cooking for yourself is another great way to keep costs lower.
-You can simply use Booking.com – they have incredible great options to travel to Iceland on budget.
+You can simply use Booking.com – they have incredible great options to travel to Iceland on a budget.

 I was pleasantly surprised at how many great options for accommodations you can find in Iceland.